Why Pet Sustainability Matters in Hong Kong

 “Premium” Doesn’t Always Mean Sustainable

 In Hong Kong, “premium” pet products are often marketed as healthier and more natural.
-But premium usually means more meat, more processing, more packaging, and longer transport distances.
+But premium usually means more meat, more processing, more packaging, and longer transport distances — all of which increase environmental impact.

-In fact, over 90% of dog food sold in Hong Kong is classified as premium, which often comes with a bigger environmental footprint.
+In fact, over 90% of dog food sold in Hong Kong is classified as premium.

-The good news is that pets don’t need extremely meat-heavy food to stay healthy.
+The good news?
+Pets don’t need extremely meat-heavy diets to stay healthy.
 Insect protein, plant-based ingredients, algae, and upcycled food can all provide complete nutrition with much lower environmental impact.

 Sustainable pet food isn’t about cutting quality — it’s about smart nutrition.